v6d-io/v6d/docs/notes/roadmap.rst

 Roadmap
 =======

 Vineyard aims to serve as an open-source in-memory immutable data manager.
+We cut a major release once a year, a minor release for about every two months, and a patch release every one or two weeks.
 The roadmap for major vineyard releases are listed as follows:

 v0.5.0
 ------

-We plan to release the first preliminary version for the Rust SDK and Go SDK in vineyard *v0.5.0*, that is expected to be delivered in later May, 2021.
+We plan to release the first preliminary version for the Rust SDK and Go SDK in vineyard *v0.5.0*, that is expected to be delivered in later Oct, 2021.

 In vineyard *v0.5.0*, we will investigate the opportunity about code generation based on the metadata of vineyard objects, i.e., we could generate the data